zhangster12/Obsidian-BJJ-Notes/Positions/Top Lock.md

 # Overview
-The **Top Lock** is when the ankles are crossed high up on the opponent’s back, with 1 elbow being across the centerline.
-This position provides greater control over their posture as well as offer a multitude of arm locks.
+The <u>Top Lock</u> is when the ankles are crossed high up on the opponent’s back, with 1 elbow being across the centerline.
+This position provides greater control over the passer’s posture as well as offer a multitude of arm locks.

 ![Top Lock](https://bjj-notes.com/wp-content/uploads/2022/10/top_lock_re-size.gif)
 # Entry